-Attractive map of Mexico, the Caribbean and the Gulf Coast, w/large insets of Cuba, Bermuda and the Isthmus of Panama and a small inset of Jamaica.
+Striking example of the true first state of Mitchell's map of the Caribbean, Gulf Coast and Mexico, w/large insets of Cuba, Bermuda and the Isthmus of Panama and a small inset of Jamaica.
 Decorative borders.
 Decorative and detailed map.
 Shows shipping routes from New Orleans to points throughout the Caribbean.
-2 inch split from bottom at centerfold, otherwise very good.
+Vivid color and a rich dark decorative border.

 Samuel Augustus Mitchell Jr. inherited the Mitchell Company from his father in 1860.
 For over thirty years, the company had specialized in the production of school atlases and wall maps of America.
 They were one of the pioneers on engraving on steel plates.
 In 1860, Samuel Jr. released the New General Atlas, which had been compiled in house and replaced a previous atlas by Tanner.
 The elder Mitchell died in 1868 and Samuel Jr. continued the business until the 1890s.
 At its height, the Mitchell Company employed 250 people and sold 400,000 publications annually.